 If you are presently willing to go through the transporter under these conditions, gaining the benefit of instantaneous travel, while acknowledging the risk that you may in fact be killing yourself each time, you are likely an uploader.
 Uploaders say that as long as being transported doesn’t feel like being killed or changed either during the process or when they wake up on the other side, whether “killing” is actually occurring during molecular disassembly is an irrelevant philosophical distinction.
 They see their instinct in this case, evolved in a time when humans were only biological, as simply wrong.
 They may flinch, dig their nails, or grit their teeth the first few times they are being disassembled, but they will go.
 Over time, they know their instinctual fear will subside, as with any low-risk but still potentially catastrophic activity, like flying, and their mind will learn to manage their fears.

 If you aren’t sure, or if you suspect that even after the successful transporter experiences of others, your copy could easily still have subtle but important “pattern insufficiencies”, defects in the copy that might only be discovered years later, at which point you might feel grief for the permanent loss of those particular parts of yourself, you’re probably an uncertain.
 Alternatively, if you expect you’d have continuing high levels of fear and doubt each time you transported, like that subset of folks who remain abnormally fearful of flying even after many flights, you are also still in the uncertain camp.

 What about you?
-Would you currently not go?
 Would you currently go?
-Would you remain perpetually uncertain, whether you transported or not?
+Would you not go?
+Do you think you’d remain uncertain about the outcome, for yourself or others?

 Consider that all three responses to this test are valid, from the point of view of members of each camp.
 If such a device were created, all three mental attitudes would be common, and all three would be socially reinforced as the right choice, by the members of each camp.
 So it should be obvious that each camp needs to learn to get along better, right?